matsuktake/furima-36867/README.md

 ### Association

-- belongs_to :prototype
+- belongs_to : prototype
-- belongs_to :user
+- belongs_to : user